antmicro/kenning-zephyr-runtime/README.md

 ### Preparing Zephyr development environment

-To be able to build and use the project, several dependencies need to be installed:
+To be able to build and use the project, you need the folowing dependencies:

 * [Zephyr dependencies](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-dependencies)
 * `jq`